 Naomi began volunteering with LARP Adventure Program in the fall of 2013 before formally completing an Art Therapy internship with us in the summer of 2014.
 With her skills as both a studio artist and an educator, she continued to serve as a Counselor and eventually as Head Counselor for our entire summer residential experience.
-Passionate about youth work and multiculturalism through the arts, Naomi will be graduating in May of 2016 with a B.A. in Art Therapy from Lesley University.
+Passionate about youth work and multiculturalism through the arts, Naomi will be graduated in May of 2016 with a B.A. in Art Therapy from Lesley University.
 She is currently works at Lowell Public Schools and Lesley University.